 In recent years, I have grown more and more conscious about my digital privacy.
 If you don’t mind your data being used to make someone else rich, then these privacy concerns might not bother you.
 But if they do, then it’s about time you start believing in the value of your data and taking measures to protect your privacy online.

-In my previous article, I talked about VPNs — privacy-focused VPNs — to be precise.
+In my previous article, I talked about privacy-focused VPNs.
+In other recent articles, I have talked about protecting digital privacy and privacy-friendly Google Analytics alternatives.
 Now in this article, I will show you how to build your own cloud server using Nextcloud — an opensource project that lets your build self-hosted cloud servers for free.
+You may also be interested in some cloud services with zero-knowledge end-to-end encryption.

 Installing Nextcloud on a Shared Server